How Life Insurance Fits Into Your Estate Planning With Wills and Trusts

 Each state has different laws you must follow when planning how to pass assets on to your heirs.

 Each person or family has entirely different sets of circumstances, assets and wishes.

-One common question that pops up is how life insurance fits in with estate planning.
+One common question that pops up is:

 The answer isn’t as intuitive as you’d think.

 You may also wonder if you’re solely responsible for figuring out how it all works together.